 Love means everlasting happiness.
 It is exciting to create your new love nest and honour the beautiful rituals and behaviours from your family legacy… oh, and choose to drop the unhelpful traits.

 When considering a long-term partner, it can be helpful to include the perspective of those people you love on their opinion and vice versa.
 If your friends and family dislike your partner, there might be a reason.
 The term, love is blind is a thing!
 When the love drug, oxytocin is flowing, we take risks and feel flushed with all sorts of happy chemicals that can inhibit our decision making.

 When you commit, it’s often a rude shock to realise there are a stack of people attached to your beloved that infiltrate your love vortex.
 This is one of the most common topics I collaborate with couples so it's worth contemplating your long term boundaries.

 Your love boat is not going to always sail on calm seas.
-So when you choose that partner, it's helpful to know that that person has the same values as you and continues to enjoy you with respect and kindness to navigate the storms.
+When you choose that partner, it is helpful to know your Valentine has the same values, and continues to enjoy you with respect and kindness to navigate the storms.

 Here’s the link to Woman’s Day for the summary article.